 foo1 takes about

-to about 49.9% of the runtime.
-The Diff column contains the value of
+to about 46.6% of the runtime.
+The Diff column, which displays the

 To view the absolute difference between metric values, click Absolute Diff.

-Whether you have a standard flame graph or a comparison flame graph, you can sort the table rows in ascendingor descending order by selecting a table header element.
+Whether you have a standard flame graph or a comparison flame graph, you can sort the table rows in ascending arrow_upward or descending arrow_downward order by selecting a table header element.